Posted on: 20 April 2016

 This discussion gives lessons learned and emerging practices to eliminate child labour within supply chains.
 How has public policy impacted child labour practices?
 Can international labour standards and norms continued to be improved?
 How does culture and gender impact the practices of child labour?

-This webinar was the fourth in a series entitled “Supply chain management, labour standards and human trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
+This webinar was the fourth in a series entitled “The Private Sector Countering Human Trafficking” looking at emerging issues surrounding human trafficking and promising anti-trafficking initiatives from the private sector.
 This series is hosted by the Global Initiative against Transnational Organized Crime and Babson College’s Initiative on Human Trafficking and Modern Slavery.
 Also supported by TraCCC, the Terrorism, Transnational Crime and Corruption Center at George Mason University.

 The panel featured expert speakers drawn from the private sector, academia and public policy.